Lupron Depot suspensionPronunciation

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of diabetes or high blood sugar, urinary problems (eg, a blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spinal cord, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems, or a stroke
+- if you have a history of diabetes or high blood sugar, urinary problems (eg, a blockage of the bladder or ureters), spinal cord problems, abnormal growths on or near the spinal cord, nervous system problems (eg, tumors), seizures, a certain type of irregular heartbeat (congenital long QT syndrome) or other heart problems (eg, congestive heart failure), blood vessel problems (eg, in the brain), or a stroke

 - if you have blood electrolyte problems (eg, low blood magnesium or potassium levels)

 - if you are taking medicines that can weaken the bones, such as anticonvulsants (eg, phenytoin) or corticosteroids (eg, prednisone)

 - if you take any medicine that may increase the risk of a certain type of irregular heartbeat (prolonged QT interval) or seizures.
 Check with your doctor or pharmacist if you are unsure if any of your medicines may increase the risk of these problems